 - Regular provision of blood transfusions and Tubal Ligation procedures;

-- 245 patients screened through an outreach diabetes and hypertension program which identified and provided management for 34 new cases of diabetes in the Namatanai region;
+- Patient screening through outreach diabetes and hypertension programs which identified and provided management for patients in the Namatanai region;

 - Upgrading of the Namatanai hospital laboratory including provision of a new microscope and VDRL shaker, new shelving and paintwork;